-7 Conclusion
+7. Conclusion

 In this paper, we investigated the data requirement reduction that object-centric process discovery yields over traditional discovery.
-We categorize different real-life processes according to control-flow complexity across and within subprocesses, and formally define these dimensions.
+We categorize different real-life processes according to control-flow complexity across and within subprocesses and formally define these dimensions.
 We define an experimental framework that generates models across these dimensions and assess the reduction in data requirements when using object-centric discovery over traditional discovery.
-We can show that the data requirements are drastically reduced, especially for low inter-object complexity processes models like production processes or supply chains.
+We show that the data requirements are drastically reduced, especially for low inter-object complexity process models like production processes or supply chains.
 To address limitations of the experimental framework w.r.t. the size of generated models we complement our evaluation with a large-scale production process case study.
-We show, that object-centric discovery captures the production process much better than traditional process discovery.
+We show that object-centric discovery captures the production process much better than traditional process discovery.
 In this case, the data requirements of traditional discovery would even exceed the number of produced items, rendering traditional process discovery infeasible.
 Our results have significant implications for the application of process discovery to large-scale processes: Areas once infeasible for discovery due to large data requirements are now accessible using object-centric process mining.
-This will foster the adaption of process discovery in the future.

-8 Acknowledgments
+Acknowledgments

 We thank the Alexander von Humboldt (AvH) Stiftung for supporting our research.
-Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy-EXC-2023 Internet of Production-390621612.
+Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy-EXC-2023 Internet of Production390621612.